octoml/octocloud-templates/README.md

 # octocloud-templates

-This repo contains examples and templates to deploy different types of models into the OctoML Cloud.
+This repo contains examples of how to create production-grade endpoints for Machine Learnings models using the Octo Cloud.

 ## Prerequisites

-- OctoML Cloud: [TODO: insert signup instructions here]
+- Octo Cloud: You can signup for an account [here](https://octoml.ai/cp/model-serving-compute-access/)
-- Docker Hub: You have an account on [Docker Hub][dockerHub] and have authenticated the Docker CLI on your machine.
+- Docker: You have an account on [Docker Hub][dockerHub], have [downloaded Docker desktop](https://www.docker.com/products/docker-desktop/) to your local machine, and have authenticated the Docker CLI on your machine.
 You can learn how to authenticate your CLI [here][dockerCLIAuth].

-## A simple example: Flan-T5 small

-A simple example is wrapping [Google's Flan-T5 small][flant5small] model in a [Sanic][sanic] server for a simple Q&A text2text service.
-You can see the server code in [model.py](./flan-t5-small/server.py).

-We will start with packaging the server in a [Docker image](./flan-t5-small/Dockerfile).
-If you'd like to skip this step, you can skip to Step 2 below and use our pre-packaged image at [TODO: insert image tag here].

-### Step 1.
-Build the Docker image
+In this example, we will use the [Flan-T5 small](https://huggingface.co/google/flan-t5-small) model to make a production-grade endpoint for Question Answering.

+## Step 1: Create a container
+If you prefer using our pre-built image at [TODO: insert image tag here] rather than building one on your local machine, skip to Step 2 below.

+### Prepare Python code for running an inference

+First, we define how to run an inference on this model in [model.py](./flan-t5-small/model.py).
+The core steps include initializing the model and tokenizer using the `transformers` Python library, then running a `predict()` function that tokenizes the text input, runs the model, then de-tokenizezes the model back into a text format.

+### Create a server
+Next, we wrap this model in a [Sanic][sanic] server in [server.py](./flan-t5-small/server.py).
+Sanic is a Python 3.7+ web server and web framework that’s written to go fast.
+In our server file, we define the default port on which to serve inferences.
+We also define two server routes that Octo Cloud containers must have: a route for inference requests (e.g. "/predict") and a route for health checks (e.g. "/healthcheck").
+The route for inference requests must receive JSON inputs and JSON outputs.

+[TODO] Explain the line server.run(host="0.0.0.0", port=port, workers=1)

+### Package the server in a Dockerfile

+Now we can package the server by defining a Dockerfile(./flan-t5-small/Dockerfile).

 Along with installing the dependencies, the Dockerfile also [downloads the model](./flan-t5-small/model.py) into the image at build time.
 Because the model isn't too big, we can cache it in the Docker image for faster